samakshsethi/rfid-lock/README.md

 Lock system using RFID

 At least 2 cards are required for this system, 1st will be the master card which will authorize and unauthorize all other cards.
+The servo motors unlock when an authorized card is scanned and lock autoamtically after 3 seconds

 Execution procedure: